If you’ve never heard of a menstrual cup before, it can seem pretty strange, alternative or weird.

-They are around two inches long, are latex-free, and without any dyes, BPA, toxins or bleaches.
+They are around two inches long and are usually irritant free.
+Most brands contain no latex, dyes, BPA, toxins or bleaches.

-Menstrual cups are worn internally like a tampon, but they collect menstrual fluid rather than absorbing it.
+A menstrual cup is worn internally like a tampon, but it collects menstrual fluid rather than absorbing it.

-Unlike tampons, a menstrual cup is not a disposable product, so you only need to buy one, saving you a tonne of money!
+You simply empty the fluid into the toilet – and even better – a menstrual cup is not a disposable product, so you only need to buy one, saving you a tonne of money.

-A light seal is formed with your vaginal walls allowing your menstrual fluid to pass into the cup without leakage or odour.
+When you insert a menstrual cup, a light seal is formed with your vaginal wall, allowing the menstrual flow to pass into the cup, without any leakage or odour.

 “I’ve been using one for about 15 years.
 No more painful cramps that I used to get with tampons.
 They’re amazing.“ — BellyBelly Fan